Search

 Leaching of chromium 6 from concrete - chromium 6 sensor

-Leaching of chromium 6 from concrete demolition materials can be a challenge.
+Leaching of chromium 6 from demolition of concrete materials can be a challenge.
 But what does it take to be able to reuse the concrete?
 How big is the environmental risk?
 Cathrine Eckbo finds answers in her PhD.
 Wouldn't it be great to analyze with immediate answers?
 Here, such an analyzer can be mounted in the water flow you must control.